Explain why a continuous increase in carbon dioxide levels will not cause the rate of photosynthesis to increase continuously?

 Question: Explain why a continuous increase in carbon dioxide levels will not cause the rate of photosynthesis to increase continuously?

-While photosynthesis requires carbon dioxide (CO2) as one of its reactants, a continuous increase in CO2 levels will not cause the rate of photosynthesis to increase continuously.
-This is because photosynthesis is a complex process that involves several other factors, including light intensity, temperature, and the availability of other nutrients.
+Photosynthesis is the process by which plants use light energy to convert carbon dioxide and water into glucose and oxygen.
+Carbon dioxide is one of the main factors that affect the rate of photosynthesis.
+However, a continuous increase in carbon dioxide levels will not cause the rate of photosynthesis to increase continuously.
+This is because photosynthesis is also limited by other factors, such as light intensity, temperature, and water availability.

 Post a Comment